tzachiazo1/yoshi/docs/yoshi-server/getting-started.md

 );
 ```

-Now we just import our server function and call it using a `httpClient.request` request:
+Now we import our server function and call it using a `httpClient.request` request:

 ```js
 // component.tsx